-Optional Excursions away from railways will include visits to Bodnant Gardens, Puffin Island and some of the beautiful castles of the region at Beaumaris and Penrhyn.
+Optional Excursions away from railways will include visits to Bodnant Gardens and some of the beautiful castles of the region at Beaumaris and Penrhyn.

 Day 5 – Wednesday 8th September – North Wales to London

 We meet at Bangor or Llandudno Junction and set off, double-headed by 61306 Mayflower and 5596 Bahamas, along the North Wales Coast line.
 We travel eastwards along the shoreline with views to Snowdonia to the South before passing through Flint and back into England at Chester and south to Shrewsbury.